Wahab901278/telecom-customer-churn-prediction/README.md

 - **KNN**: This algorithm excelled at identifying churn, achieving a high recall for Class 1.
 However, it came at the expense of a higher false positive rate, misclassifying many non-churn instances as churn, which led to lower precision for Class 0.

-- **Naïve Bayes**: This model performed the least effectively, with an accuracy of only **69%**, primarily due to the high cardinality of the dataset and the imbalance in the output feature related to churn.
+- **Naive Bayes**: This model performed the least effectively, with an accuracy of only **69%**, primarily due to the high cardinality of the dataset and the imbalance in the output feature related to churn.